-The standard corner post included in many self-install cabinets measures between 70 – 100mm deep and wide.
+A standard corner post included in many self-install cabinets measures between 50 – 75mm wide (around 3 inches).

-The corner post will usually be the same height as your cabinet doors, so everything blends in.
+The corner post will usually be the same height as your cabinet doors, so everything lines up and blends in.

 The other half of the corner post determines how big the void will be located behind the straight corner cabinet.
 This void can be useful for running pipes or hiding a crooked wall angle often found in older homes.

-Remember that you will need to include the void in your calculations for determining the total length of your countertops.
+Remember that you will need to include the void in your calculations to determine the total length of your countertops.

 What Are Kitchen Corbels?
 (And Do You Need Them?)